edelstone/actionverb.com/job-ads/infrastructure.md

 <p><a class="page-btn f7 f5-ns ttu tracked-slight mb2" href="/core-beliefs">Read The Rest of our Core Beliefs<span class="pl1">&#8594;</span></a></p>

-{% include_relative pay.md %}

 ## Ready To Apply?

-Working here isn't for everyone, but if you think it might be for you, **please apply**.
+Working here isn't for everyone, but if you think it might be for you and you have the required experience, **please apply**.

-We only read cover letters in our first screening round, so make sure yours counts.
-The following are topics we'd like to see addressed in your cover letter:

- * Why does this opportunity specifically appeal to you?
- * How well do you align with Our Core Beliefs?
-Is there anything you would add or change?
- * Why would working remotely for Action Verb change your life for the better?
- * Are you familiar with Holacracy?
-Any questions or concerns?
- * What's lacking in your current work arrangement that we could improve?
- * What are your philosophies on devops and operations?
- * What does building a great network and server infrastructure look like?
- * How does "the Cloud" fall short and what typically needs to be improved?
+The link below will take you to our applicant tracking system, which asks for a lot of information.
+However, the only field we will read at first is the box that says "Cover Letter."

+At Action Verb, we look for results, so our initial screening round starts by reviewing your previous results as an Infrastructure/Devops engineer or systems administrator.

+We'd like to to write a cover letter and paste it into that box.
+Please make sure that it contains all of the following information about your level of experience:

+ * What is the largest network you have personally supported in production?
+How many servers?
+If Cloud based, how many regions/clouds?
+What automation tools did you rely on to manage such a big network?

+ * What is the largest contribution you have made to Open Source Software and are there any repositories that you maintain personally?

+You may also want to write about why this opportunity calls to you personally and why you see yourself as a good fit for Action Verb.
+We also love watching Video Cover Letters, so feel free to post a YouTube or Vimeo link into the box in lieu of a written letter.

+Apply Here:

 <p><a class="page-btn f7 f5-ns ttu tracked-slight mb2" href="http://actionverb.applytojob.com/apply/cFydMsuRwy/DevOpsSysadm">Apply Now<span class="pl1">&#8594;</span></a></p>in-Engineer